-- 1) Coordinated approach to technical work on WHPAs, and the related information management protocols. - 2) Coordinated approached to communication and source protection planning. - 3) Common approach to Great Lakes policy matters and addressing any Great Lakes targets when set. - 4) Consultation on any matters that impact both SPRs.
+- Coordinated approach to technical work on WHPAs, and the related information management protocols. - Coordinated approached to communication and source protection planning. - Common approach to Great Lakes policy matters and addressing any Great Lakes targets when set. - Consultation on any matters that impact both SPRs.

-More details on these matters are available in the Terms of Reference, June 2009 which can be found on the Ausable Bayfield Maitland Valley (ABMV) website: www.sourcewaterinfo.on.ca
+More details on these matters are available in the Terms of Reference, June 2009.